Endless Love (1981 film): Production

 Endless Love is based on Scott Spencer's 1979 novel of the same name.
 The film is directed by Franco Zeffirelli and written by Judith Rascoe.
-The film stars Brooke Shields and Martin Hewitt in the two leading roles.
-It is also the film debut of Hewitt, Tom Cruise, Jami Gertz, Jeff Marcus and Ian Ziering.
+The film stars Brooke Shields and Martin Hewitt in the leading roles.
+It is also the feature debuts of Hewitt, Tom Cruise, Jami Gertz, Jeff Marcus and Ian Ziering.
 Principal photography began on September 22, 1980 on location in Chicago, New York City and Long Island and on set at Astoria Studios in Queens, New York.
 Production was finished on December 19, 1980.

 The MPAA awarded the initial cut of Endless Love an X rating.
 Director Franco Zeffirelli subsequently made several cuts in the love scenes between Brooke Shields and Martin Hewitt to achieve a lower rating.
 The film was re-submitted to the MPAA five times before they awarded it an R rating.

 Release

 Box office

 The film premiere for Endless Love took place on July 16, 1981, at the Ziegfeld Theatre in New York City.
 The film was released the next day.
 Despite the poor critical reception, the film was a box office success.
 It made $4,163,623 on its opening weekend and went on to gross $31,184,024 in total, becoming the twenty-second highest earning film domestically in 1981.
 Internationally, the film took in a further $1,308,650 bringing its total worldwide gross to $32,492,674.
 Producer Keith Barish said: "It did over $60 million at the box office.
 I was disappointed that it wasn't more faithful to the Scott Spencer book, that it wasn't a better movie, but from a financial point of view, it was a big success."